ashishsanagar/iot-multi-color-bulb/README.md

-# lyfx multi color bulb and AWS Integration
+# lifx multi color bulb and AWS Integration

 	Create AWS resources using YAML templates and integrate to lynx IOT multi-color bulb

-## Integrate LYFX multi color IoT bulb to wifi network
+## Integrate LIFX multi color IoT bulb to wifi network
 	Download lyfx mobile app
 	Plug and switch on bulb, then connect to lyfx wifi on your mobile device go to lyfx app and connect to your network wifi